Arizona has its own beauty. With local cacti and a mix of desert, high desert, pine forest and mountains, it's truly splendid.

 More About Canyon de Chelly and Kit Carson

-Canyon de Chelly is an area where Kit Carson traveled on mule in about 1828 to 1831 and trapped and was also a hunter for the military.
+Canyon de Chelly is an area where Kit Carson traveled on mules from about 1828 to 1831 and was also a hunter for the military.
 Around 1863, Carson waged a ruthless war against the Navajo, moving through the center of Navajo country to destroy their orchards, crops, and livestock.
 Canyon De Chelly was the target.
 From the 1840s on the United States government had a policy of subduing Indians in the West.
 Treaties with the Navajo invariably ended up broken by one side or the other.
 The Navajo raided towns in New Mexico, while the government was strong-handed with the native population and was guilty of attacking Navajo villages.